What is this?

 In JavaScript, the this keyword refers to the object that is currently executing the code.
 The short version of what this evaluates to is as follows:

-• In a function, when not in strict mode, this refers to the global object.
+thisrefers to the global object. - In a function, when not in strict mode,

-• In an object method, this refers to the object the method was called on.
+thisrefers to the object the method was called on. - In a constructor call,

-• In a constructor call, this is bound to the new object being constructed.
+thisis bound to the new object being constructed. - In an event handler,

-• In an event handler, this is bound to the element on which the listener is placed.
+thisis bound to the element on which the listener is placed.

 Global context